A few more Lonely Runners: Introduction

-Apart from the various approaches mentioned above, work has been done to study a modification of the conjecture and generalizing results to the version that we study here.
+For a long time, there have been thoughts on whether the \emph{Lonely Runner Conjecture} has been put forth in the most general way possible.
+As per \cite{polyhedra2019matthias}, Wills recently Conjectured that the runners need not start from a common point, and there would still be a time when all of them are at least $\frac{1}{k+1}$ distance from a fixed origin.
+This statement, as with the \emph{Lonely Runner Conjecture} is easy to prove for $k=1$.
+Along with the new statement, a proof was provided for $k=2$ by Beck et al. \cite{polyhedra2019matthias}.
+Cslovjecsek et al. \cite{cslovjecsek2022computing} studied the covering radius of polytopes and proved that the new statement holds for $k=3$.
+More recently, Rifford\cite{rifford2022time} defined the view-obstruction version for the new statement and provided new proofs for $k=2,3$. \ignore{Apart from the various approaches mentioned above, work has been done to study a modification of the conjecture and generalizing results to the version that we study here.
 The modified version allows the runners to have arbitrary starting points on the track.
-This has been subject of interest in, for example, \cite{cslovjecsek2022computing} and \cite{rifford2022time}.
+This has been a subject of interest in, for example, \cite{cslovjecsek2022computing} and \cite{rifford2022time}.}